Choomai/The-Murk-stealer/README.md

       * 🔑Product key
       * 📡Wifi
       * 🗂FileZilla
-* ✅Files .txt, .docx, etc
+* 📁Files .txt, .docx, etc
     * 📝in Desktop
     * 📝in Documents
     * 📝in Downloads